collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### About Forks

 When you fork a repo, GitHub creates a copy of the repo, in your user (or organizational) account, with your user name in the URL.
 The fork will be an exact copy of the original repo at the time it was forked.
-You will be the only person with read/write access to it unless you give read/write access to someone else.
+You will be the only person with read/write access to it unless you give collaborator permission to someone else.
 If you make changes to the fork, the original repo will not be affected unless you submit a pull request and a project maintainer pulls your changes into the original repository.
 When you delete a fork, you are not deleting the original repo.

 <!--
 https://help.github.com/articles/fork-a-repo